LaserGreek Converter

 (For more on the history of our Greek fonts, see here.)

-Applications - Requires Microsoft Word 2004 to convert files to LaserGreek in Unicode fonts.
+Requires Microsoft Word 2004 or 2011 to convert files to LaserGreek in Unicode fonts.
 Word 2008 does not support Visual Basic for Applications (VBA) macros and therefore will not work.
-You must have Word 2004.
+You must have Word 2004 or 2011.
 (Microsoft left VBA out of Word 2008.)
 The files you are going to convert must be Word for Macintosh files, since the macros are Word macros embedded in a Word file.
 (See LaserGreek in Unicode for Macintosh to be sure you understand the System Requirements for the Unicode-encoded fonts.)

 All documentation is in Adobe Acrobat PDF format, so Adobe Reader must be installed on your computer.
 If you do not already have it installed, you can download Adobe Reader free from the Adobe web site.